jpittman/vsc/projects/accountability/28days.md

 ### Day 27 - Where We've Been

 We took a look aback on the 28 days and the topics we brought forward.
 Check out the links in the previous days for more details.

+## Change Log

+04/12/2021 - Existing page as it existed toward the end of the 28 days project in February.